BoldGrid/boldgrid-backup/readme.txt

 * Initial public release.

 == Upgrade Notice ==

 = 1.12.0 =
 BoldGrid Backup has become Total Upkeep.
 Different name with the same great features.

+= 1.14.10 =
+Updating to Total Upkeep 1.14.10 will fix possible security issues related to the restore-info.json file and cli/env-info.php script.